nordineonlinux/SpeedyTOOL/README.md

 1. Disable your antivirus and Unzip the project folder.

-3. Open a Powershell and do cd SpeedyTOOL
+3. Open a Powershell and do:

+4. cd SpeedyTOOL

-4. pip install -r requirements.txt
+5. pip install -r requirements.txt

-5. python start.py
+6. python start.py